Federal Reserve minutes: Too-high inflation, still a threat, could require more rate hikes

 Since last month’s Fed meeting, more data has pointed in the direction of a “soft landing,” in which the economy would slow enough to reduce inflation toward the central bank’s 2% target without falling into a deep recession.
 The Fed has raised its key rate to a 22-year high of about 5.4%.

-Inflation has cooled further, according to the latest readings of “core” prices, a closely watched category that excludes volatile food and energy costs.
+Inflation has cooled further, according to the latest readings of “core” prices, a category that excludes volatile food and energy costs.
 Core prices rose 4.7% in July a year earlier, the smallest such increase since October 2021.
-Fed officials track core prices, which they believe provide a better read on underlying inflation.
+Fed officials closely track core prices, which they believe provide a better read on underlying inflation.

-Overall consumer prices rose 3.2% in July compared with a year earlier, above the previous month’s pace because of higher gas and food costs.
+Overall consumer prices rose 3.2% in July compared with a year earlier, above the previous month’s year-over-year pace because of higher gas and food costs.
 Still, that is far below the peak inflation rate of 9.1% in June 2022.

-Yet that progress has been made without the sharp increase in unemployment that many economists had expected would follow the Fed’s sharp series of interest rate hikes, the fastest in four decades.
+That progress has been made without the sharp increase in unemployment that many economists had expected would follow the Fed’s sharp series of interest rate hikes, the fastest in four decades.
+The unemployment rate actually ticked down to 3.5% in July, near the lowest level in a half-century.

+Hiring has slowed, however, with employers having added 187,000 jobs in July, a solid gain but roughly one-third of the pace of monthly job growth earlier this year.

+Still, the Fed now faces upticks in gas and some food prices, which could keep overall inflation from falling much further in the coming months.
+And rising costs for services, from auto insurance to restaurant meals to dental services, could keep core inflation persistently high.